danielguerra69/soulseek/Readme.md

 After this use a vnc client to connect (dockerhost:5900) Everything should start automaticly, Click Ok, next next finish yes.

+If you copy music into /Users/Music/share you have to restart the container to set the proper user-rights.

 If not try the following:
 In your vnc session right click your mouse then choose install soulseek.